acierto/gradle-commit/README.md

 //...

-gradleCommit {
-    branchName = "mybranch"
-}

 ```

-And run command like this to test it: `./gradlew clean commitChanges -PgitMessage="my message"`
+Run command like this to test it: `./gradlew commitChanges -PgitMessage="my message" -PgitFileContent="docs/*" -PgitBranchName="master"`